yukitaka/AutoCoder/README.md

 # AutoCoder

-This is a Hyperskill's learning project.
-It's reqired a public repository.
+AutoCoder is a Hyperskill's learning project.
+It's required a public repository.
+Description also required over 50 words.
+This practice project is an automated code generation tool designed to speed up the software development process by generating boilerplate code, templates, and other repetitive structures based on issues and predefined patterns.

+Features
+- **Code Templates**: Jumpstart your projects with a variety of language-specific templates;
+- **Custmizable Generation**: Tailor the generated code to your specific needs by specifying your prompt as a GitHub Issue;
+- **Integration Support**: Works as part of your CI/CD pipeline using workflows with GitHub Actions;